acmdas/das_fieldstones/appearances.md

 Are there any signs of such a development taking place?
 We have seen, in the Romantic movement, and elsewhere, symptoms of a kind of instinctive impulse towards iconoclasm.
 Are there any signs up to now of a *systematic* approach to final participation?
 And what does such an approach involve?

 It was pointed out in Chapter XIII that participation as an actual experience is only to be won to-day by special exertion; that it is a matter, not of theorizing, but of imagination in the genial or creative sense.
+A systematic approach towards final participation may therefore be expected to be an attempt to use imagination systematically.
+This was the foundation of Goethe’s scientific work.
+In his book on the *Metamorphosis of Plants* and the associated writings descriptive of his method, as well as in the rest of his scientific work, there is the germ of a systematic investigation of phenomena by way of participation.
+For his *Urpflanze* and *Urphänomen* are nothing more or less than potential phenomena perceived and studied as such.
+They are processes grasped directly and not, as hitherto since the scientific revolution, hypotheses *inferred from* actual phenomena.

+I have here used both the word ‘scientific’ and the word ‘perceived’ advisedly.